shabin5785/Golang_notes/GO_1.md

 Such init functions can’t be cal le d or reference d, but other wise they are normal functions.
 Within each file, init functions are

+-One package is initialize d at a time, in the order of imports in the program, dependencies first, so a package p importing q can be sure that q is fully initialize d before p’s initializat ion beg ins.
+Initializat ion proceeds from the bottom up; the main package is the last to be initialize d.
+In this manner, all packages are fully initialize d before the applic ation’s main function beg ins.